-Five tips for a more mindful eating experience.
-These 5 tips can help you jump into the satisfying world of mindful eating where you enjoy your food guilt and deprivation free!
+Five tips for more mindful eating to help you jump into a satisfying experience where you enjoy your food guilt and deprivation-free!

 respect your body by giving your body what it needs